 - Ensure that all Oregonians have safe drinking water;

 - Provide a simple and effective regulatory program for drinking water systems; and

 - Provide a means to improve inadequate drinking water systems.

-Oregon Administrative Rules (OARs) for Public Water Systems
+Current Oregon Administrative Rules (OARs) for Drinking Water

-A complete set of rules in Chapter 333, Division 061
+A complete set of the drinking water rules is in Chapter 333, Division 061.

 Quick links to specific rules are provided below: